hepix-virtualisation/hepixvmitrust/README.md

     $ vmilisttool  --template merged_image_list.json -s signed_image_list

-Enviroment variables
+Environment variables
 ---------------------------------------

-Enviroment variables can be used to set defaults for variables that must be added to the JSON directly if not set.
+Environment variables can be used to set defaults for variables that must be added to the JSON directly if not set.

-Three groups of enviroment variables exist, Image list level, Endorser level and Image level.
+Three groups of environment variables exist, Image list level, Endorser level and Image level.
 These three groups have unique prefixs.

 (1) Image list level